ChrstphrHll/npc_gen/students/Cam Lazziar.md

 ---
 ### Description
 - 7th year Firbolg Bard in Alderden
-- straight auburn hair that's parted to the left, Hazel eyes, and Pale Blue skin
+- short straight dark red hair that's braided, Hazel eyes, and Pale Blue skin
 - Is Obliging and Venal, and has Spontaneity as their ideal

 ### Organizations